Gandi/hubot-phabs/README.md

         The issuer of the command will be added in the list of subscribers for the newly created task.
         The <description> is optional, and will be used as description if provided
-        NOTE: this call will record this Task id associated to you for 5 minutes
+        NOTE: this call will record this Task id associated to you for 1 hour
         permission: phuser

     .phab new <project>:<template> <task title>